 - The car manufacturer, if the vehicle malfunctioned or was defective; and

-In addition to facing serious criminal charges, drivers who purposely plow into pedestrians would be on the hook for punitive damages as well as compensatory damages.
+In addition to facing serious criminal charges, drivers who purposely plow into you would be on the hook for punitive damages as well as compensatory damages.
 In general, the Nevada damages cap on punitive damages is:

-- $300,000 (if the amount of compensatory damages awarded to the plaintiff is less than $100,000), or
+- $300,000 (if the amount of compensatory damages awarded to you is less than $100,000), or

 - Three times (3) the compensatory damages if the amount of compensatory damages is $100,000 or more.

-Note that in many knockdown cases, the pedestrian is partially at fault.
-Perhaps the pedestrian was texting, or drunk, or simply looking up and admiring the Vegas skyline.
 Lawyers on both sides will search for surveillance video, phone records, eyewitnesses, and police reports (such as by the Las Vegas Metropolitan Police Department – LVMPD) to try to piece together their allegations and defenses.

 7. Pedestrian knockdown causes and injuries